 Whether it is the baby’s cute dimples, big beautiful eyes, full lips, or a great head of hair, try to highlight the beauty of the baby.

 Let the baby move, yawn, and stretch.
 Babies have wonderful, perfect, sweet movements, do not stress over having the perfect pose in every frame.

-When you are posing, though, my top tip is to open up their fists.
-Sometimes it’s a bit of a struggle, but relaxed hands will add a much more peaceful feel to the image.
+When you are posing, though, my top tip is to open up the baby’s fists.
+Sometimes it’s a bit of a struggle, but the baby’s relaxed hands will add a much more peaceful feel to the image.